zcash/zips/draft-zsf.md

 ## `ZSF_BALANCE`

-Upon activation at height `H`, the ZEC issuance mechanism is permanently suspended, the value of `ZSF_BALANCE[H]` is set to the remainder of unissued ZEC.
-This must be done before the `Block Rewards Payout Rule` is enforced for the block at height `H`. **This is not a pre-mine.** This is simply a re-accounting of unissued ZEC that comes with the benefit of other possible sources of funding.
+The ZEC issuance mechanism is re-defined to remove funds from `ZSF_BALANCE`, which is initially set to `MAX_MONEY` at the genesis block.

 Consensus nodes are then required to track new per-block state: